cloudmesh-community/book/chapters/cloud/use_cases.md

-# Cloud Computing: Use Cases :hand:
+# Cloud Computing: Use Cases :hand: :o:

 TODO: use bibtex citations